airbnb/lunar/.github/CONTRIBUTING.md

   HOC).
 - Stories must be placed within a `<component>.story.tsx` file, in the root of the components folder.
-- When running `npm run sg`, there should be _no_ errors/warnings in your terminal or browser console.
+- When running `yarn run sg`, there should be _no_ errors/warnings in your terminal or browser console.
 - All comments, descriptions, and example text must be in sentence case with proper capitalization and punctuation (please end with a period).